nilshartmann-workshops/spring-modulith-tk-dev-talk/README.md

 # Spring Modulith Example Application

-This repository contains the code of my talk "Einführung in Spring Modulith" (Java User Group Hamburg, February 2026)
+This repository contains the code of my talk "Modularisierung pragmatisch: Ein praktischer Deep Dive in Spring Modulith"

 ![Roses](./roses.png)

-## Slides

-- You can find the slides (PDF, german) for the talk here: https://github.com/nilshartmann/spring-modulith-talk/raw/main/spring-modulith-jughh-2026.pdf

 ## Branches

 - This repository contains four branches with different states of the application:
     - `main`: initial code base used for live coding
-  - [`live_coding`](https://github.com/nilshartmann-workshops/spring-modulith-jughh/tree/live_coding): that is the code that I wrote during the talk
-  - [`prepare`](https://github.com/nilshartmann-workshops/spring-modulith-jughh/tree/prepare): this contains all code that I intendend to show (spoiler: was too much, we didn't had a look at flyway migrations and test cases).
-In the [commit list of that branch](https://github.com/nilshartmann-workshops/spring-modulith-jughh/commits/prepare/) you find single commits each with one (sub)topic we discussed. **Probably the best way to "get started" with this application and the talk.**
+    - [`schritte`](https://github.com/nilshartmann-workshops/spring-modulith-tk-dev-talk/tree/prepare): this contains all code that I intendend to show.
+In the [commit list of that branch](https://github.com/nilshartmann-workshops/spring-modulith-tk-dev-talk/commits/schritte/) you find single commits each with one (sub)topic we discussed. **Probably the best way to "get started" with this application and the talk.**
-  - [`demo_app`](https://github.com/nilshartmann-workshops/spring-modulith-jughh/tree/demo_app) contains the version of the app I used in the inital demo.
-It is slightly different structured and contains some more events and endpoints, that I removed to simplify the code base for live coding.
-    - The partly vibe coded React frontend can be found here: https://github.com/nilshartmann/plantify-frontend
+    [`live_coding`](https://github.com/nilshartmann-workshops/spring-modulith-tk-dev-talk/tree/live_coding): that is the code that I wrote during the talk

 # Examples

 In this repository you'll find examples for:
 - application modules
 - named interfaces (`care.suggestion`)
-- open application modules ( `shared`)
+- open application modules (`shared`)
 - moments API (`InvoiceGenerator`)
 - modularized flyway migration scripts (`resources/db/migration`)
 - async event handling (`CareService`, `UsageTracker`)